 - Win prizes

-The final deadline for submitting project proposals is March 18, 2022.
+The deadline for submitting project proposals for the 2024 festival is March 15, 2024.

-The project proposal application is at the bottom of this page.
+The project proposal application will be available at the bottom of this page in early 2024.
 Before submitting your proposal, please be sure to review all project guidelines and judging criteria.